Authored by the expert who managed and guided the team behind the Australia Property Pack

 How much have property prices increased in Perth over the past 12 months?

-Perth property prices increased by approximately 15% to 18% over the past 12 months, making it one of the strongest-performing capital city markets in Australia during this period.
+Perth residential property prices increased by about 24% to 26% over the past 12 months to June 2026, which makes Perth one of the strongest large housing markets in Australia.

 Which neighborhoods have the fastest rising property prices in Perth as of 2026?